 Sing Out Detroit Chorus is a mixed Soprano, Alto, Tenor, Bass (SATB) chorus for lesbian, gay, bisexual, transgender (LGBT) people and our Allies.

-We Rehearse Tuesday nights at the Twisted Tavern in Ferndale, Michigan from 7-9pm.
+We Rehearse Tuesday nights at the St. John’s Episcopal Church in Royal Oak, Michigan from 7-9pm.
 If you’re interested in joining the choir contact us here. or call 248-943-2411